ExxistanceDC/Segagaga-English-Translation/README.md

 - [Messages From the Team](#Messages-From-the-Team)

 ## **Overview**
 This patch fully translates Segagaga into English.
+Our aim was to produce a faithful translation to both the source text as well as to the original art.
+Care and attention has been paid to even small details like matching the st

 To that end, the following changes have been made:

 - All in-game dialogue translated
 - All chapter dialogue translated